larson-group/clubb_release/Readme.txt

 The namelist files:

-  model/bomex_model.in, fire_model.in, arm_model.in & atex_model.in.
+  input/case_setups/bomex_model.in, fire_model.in, arm_model.in & atex_model.in.
-  These files specify the standard HOC model parameters.
+  These files specify the standard CLUBB model parameters.
 Usually these do not need to be modified.

-  stats/bomex_stats.in, fire_stats.in, arm_stats.in & atex_stats.in.
+  input/stats/all_stats.in, nobudgets_stats.in, etc.
   These files specify statistics output for each simulation.
-See statistics.F for a complete list of the all output supported.
+See all_stats.in for a complete list of the all output supported.

-  tune/error_all.in, error_<CASE>.in, error_<DATE>.in.
+  input/tuner/error_all.in, error_<CASE>.in, error_<DATE>.in.
-  These specify tuning parameters, case information initial constant values,
-    and constant variance.
+  These specify tunable parameters, the initial spread of the simplex containing the tunable parameters, and which cases to "tune" for.

 The randomization files:

-  generate_seed.bash, rand_seed.dat, bin/int2txt
+  run_scripts/generate_seed.bash, input/tuner/rand_seed.dat, bin/int2txt
   The script uses intrinsic functionality in the Linux kernel to generate a pseudo random seed (the .dat) used by the tuner for randomizing initial parameters.
 This works on any operating system with a Linux style /dev/random (Solaris, Tru64, etc.) as well.
-The seed file is now ASCII text and can be edited by hand.
+The seed file is now plain text text and can be edited by hand.

 The compare_runs files:

-  compare_runs and compare_runs.in.
-This is the executable and namelist for a program which compares the variation between two GRaDS files with a number of key variables.
-Useful for checking the soundness of the model when the code is modified and also for getting the raw difference between LES and HOC profiles.
+  bin/compare_runs and input/compare_runs.in.
+This is the executable and namelist for a program which compares the variation between two GrADS files with a number of key variables.
+Useful for checking the soundness of the model when the code is modified and also for getting the raw difference between LES and SCM profiles.

 ------------------------------------------------------------------------
 - (2.1) The BUGSrad Radiation scheme
 ------------------------------------------------------------------------

-  This is an optional more complex radiation scheme, developed apart from CLUBB by Stephens, et al. The code used in HOC was obtained from Norm Wood on 2004/07/10.
+  This is an optional interactive radiation scheme, developed apart from CLUBB by Stephens, et al. The code used in CLUBB was obtained from Norm Wood on 2004/07/10.
   When enabled, the analytic computation normally used for radiation is disabled.
-BUGSrad is enabled in the model/<RUN CASE>_model.in file by setting lbugsrad = .true.
+BUGSrad is enabled in the input/case_setups/<CASE>_model.in file by setting lbugsrad = .true.
+  Furthermore, you must compile CLUBB with the -Dradoffline preprocessor flag.

   BUGSrad allows the output of the following variables: